 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (04 Oct, 05 Oct, 06 Oct).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (04 Oct, 05 Oct, 06 Oct).

 IIA.
 Geophysical Activity Summary 02/2100Z to 03/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 505 km/s at 03/0038Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 5991 pfu.
+Solar wind speed reached a peak of 442 km/s at 03/0335Z.
+Total IMF reached 5 nT at 03/2052Z.
+The maximum southward component of Bz reached -3 nT at 03/2020Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 142 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expectedto be at quiet to unsettled levels on days one and two (04 Oct, 05 Oct) and quiet levels on day three (06 Oct).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (04 Oct) and quiet to unsettled levels on days two and three (05 Oct, 06 Oct).

 III.
 Event probabilities 04 Oct-06 Oct